 - An average or small bust

-- Usually carry weight evenly round your body or tend to store it round your middle.
+- Usually carry weight evenly around your body or tend to store it around your middle.

 The celebrities that are often used as examples for the straight up and down shape are Cameron Diaz, Nicole Kidman or Gwyneth Paltrow.
-These gorgeous ladies have very athletic figures though and you don’t necessarily have to be ‘sporty’ to flaunt this body shape.
+These gorgeous ladies have very athletic figures though, yet you don’t necessarily have to be ‘sporty’ to flaunt this body shape.

 Bigger ladies with this body shape include Mariah Carey, Octavia Spencer and Kelly Clarkson.